jtreddy-cell/chess-base/readme.md

 (you can ignore the end for now)

 This will allow you to quickly check that your castling, promotion and en passant code is working.

+Added movement for the Knight, King, and Pawn.
+Used a switch statement to handle the different piece types and their movement patterns.
+Other pieces can't move at all right now as they don't have cases in the switch statement.